 We’ve written previously about how valuable human data is to the tech industry.
 Whenever you spend time on your internet-connected devices, virtual scouts track and collect your data to build human profiles.
 This data provides a wealth of information to companies, data brokers, and even potential cyber criminals, which is one of the reasons it’s so important to stay on top of the latest tech threats.

-Artificial intelligence (AI) is a tech-industry term that’s been thrown around more and more when discussing cyber security—especially by industry innovators like Elon Musk.
+Artificial intelligence (AI) is a tech-industry term that’s been thrown around more and more when discussing cybersecurity.
 Depending on who you talk to, this futuristic-sounding technology is either the solution to every problem or the biggest threat to you and your business’s digital well-being.
 The best response to emerging technologies like AI is education, so let’s explore this concept and empower you to decide what to implement in your corporate and personal lives.

 What Is AI, Anyway?